Your Retirement Benefits.

 To contribute towards your 401(k) plan, you choose a flat amount or percentage — between 1% and 100% — that you want deducted from your paycheck through a Traditional (pre-tax) and/or a Roth (post-tax) 401(k).

 The more you set aside today, the more prepared for retirement you may be.
-If you contribute at least 5% of your pay, you will receive up to an additional 5% in JetBlue match.
-Plus, when you add in the 5% in Retirement Plus funds, you will have a total of 15% savings per paycheck.
+If you are a Non-Pilot Crewmember, you will receive a dollar-for-dollar JetBlue match on the first 5% you save.
+Plus, JetBlue will contribute an additional 5% in Retirement Plus funds to all non-Pilot Crewmembers below Manager level.
 You can change your contributions at any time.
+Pilot Crewmembers receive a 15% non-elective contribution from JetBlue.

 Do I need to contribute to my Retirement Plan account?

 You’re not required to contribute to your plan account.
-However, you can earn a generous company match by contributing your own money.
+However, Non-Pilot Crewmembers can earn a company match by contributing your own money.
 Eligible Crewmembers will still have an account to which JetBlue adds Retirement Plus dollars — simply because we want our Crewmembers to share in our company’s success!

 Traditional 401(k) vs. Roth 401(k).